Matojeje/mato-bot/commands/template.md

 * **Name** – Must be the same as the command's filename.
 This is only used in the `help`&nbsp;command.

-* **Error verb** – This string will be used as a part of an error message, should the command return an error to&nbsp;`testingBot.js`.
+* **Error verb*** – This optional string will be used as a part of an error message, should the command return an error to&nbsp;`testingBot.js`.
 For this example:

   > There was some sort of weird error when I was trying to **boop someone**.

-* **Missing args verb** – Similar to above, but this will be used in the error message that'll occur if the command requires arguments, but doesn't get any.
+* **Missing args verb*** – Similar to above, but this will be used in the error message that'll occur if the command requires arguments, but doesn't get any.
+Also optional.
 For this example:

   > You forgot to tell me the **booping** settings.

-* **Aliases** – An optional array of strings that serve as aliases for the command: If an alias is used, the same code exectues.
+* **Aliases*** – An optional array of strings that serve as aliases for the command: If an alias is used, the same code exectues.
 Each alias must be unique across all the commands and their aliases.
 The `help`&nbsp;command lists a command's aliases if specified.

-* **Cooldown** – A number of seconds before the command can be used again by the same user in the same text channel.
+* **Cooldown*** – A number of seconds before the command can be used again by the same user in the same text channel.
+Optional, defaults to 3 seconds.

-* **Guild only** – This boolean will determine if you can only use the command outside of DMs.
+* **Guild only*** – This optional boolean will determine if you can only use the command outside of DMs.
 Please try to keep this as&nbsp;`false` if possible.

-* **Args** – Another boolean that specifies if it's necessary to specify at least one argument for the command to work.
+* **Args*** – Another optional boolean that specifies if it's necessary to specify at least one argument for the command to work.
 See description for&nbsp;`missingArgsVerb` above.

-* **Description** – A long description that will be shown when `help`&nbsp;is called for this command.
+* **Description*** – A long description that will be shown when `help`&nbsp;is called for this command.
+The short description will be used if this is ommited.

 * **Short description** – A short description to be shown for this command when listing all commands again with `help`.